lincolnanders5/RSS-Create/README.md

 ## Overview
 The program can be run with `node index.js`, or specify a port with `PORT=5000 node index.js`.
-A feed will be generated at a randomly-generated, one-time [ngrok](https://ngrok.com) URL.
+A feed will be generated at a randomly-generated, one-time [ngrok][ngrok] URL.
 The program will tell you your URL when started.
 The `ENCODED PATH` part is an *absolute path* to a directory on your computer, URL encoded.
 A URL encoder can be found [here](http://urlencoder.org).